 First, stay calm and don't criticize harshly.
 Compare the demo with the confirmed brief.
 Point out specific discrepancies based on that document.
 Request the KOL to revise according to the commitment.

 If the KOL is uncooperative or makes superficial edits, use contract clauses to apply pressure.
-Hold payment for subsequent installments until the product meets requirements.
-Firmness based on legal grounds is necessary now.
+Pause payments for subsequent installments until the deliverable meets requirements.
+Firmness based on legal grounds is necessary here.

-The most terrifying risk is when your brand's KOL/KOC gets involved in serious personal scandals (fraud, shocking statements, legal violations...).
-At this time, the public's anger can easily spread to your brand.
+The scariest risk is when your brand's KOL/KOC gets involved in serious personal scandals (fraud, shocking statements, legal violations…).
+At that point, public outrage can easily spread to your brand.

-According to 2024 influencer marketing market reports, quick reaction is the key.
-The brand needs to immediately review the contract to consider the possibility of unilaterally terminating the collaboration.
-Temporarily hide or remove immediately all posts and images related to that KOL on the brand's channels.
+According to influencer marketing market reports 2024, quick response is the key.
+The brand needs to immediately review the contract to consider the possibility of unilaterally terminating the partnership.
+Temporarily hide or immediately remove posts, images related to that KOL on the brand's channels.

-Depending on the severity, prepare a short, neutral press release affirming the brand's stance of not supporting wrongdoing.
-Staying silent or deliberately covering up at this time will only make the crisis worse.
+Depending on the severity, prepare a short, neutral press release affirming the brand's stance against wrongdoing.
+Silence or deliberate cover-up at this time will only make the crisis worse.

-- Step 1 – Confirm status: Try to contact through all channels (phone, email, manager) to accurately confirm that they cannot perform the job.
-Keep all contact evidence.
+- Step 1 – Confirm status: Try to contact through all channels (phone, email, manager) to accurately confirm that they cannot perform the work.
+Keep all communication evidence.

-- Step 2 – Activate Plan B: Immediately contact the backup KOC/KOL list to fill the gap, accepting slightly higher costs if needed to salvage the campaign.
+- Step 2 – Activate Plan B: Immediately contact the backup KOC/KOL list to fill the gap, accept slightly higher costs if needed to salvage the campaign.

 - Step 3 – Handle legal and financial matters: Send a contract breach notice to the KOL, demanding refund of the deposit and compensation as per the signed terms.
 If the amount is large, be prepared to involve a lawyer.

 Crises and risks are part of the game.
-The difference between winners and losers is the ability to stay calm and handle issues systematically.
+The difference between winners and losers is the ability to stay calm and handle problems systematically.
 Don't let emotions take over.
-Stick closely to the process, contracts, and prepared contingency plans to weather the storm.
+Stick to the process, contracts, and prepared contingency plans to weather the storm.

 Conclusion: Smart investment for KOL/KOC Booking activities

 The Influencer Marketing market in Vietnam is still fertile ground for SMEs if exploited properly.
-Activities Booking KOL/KOC, when done professionally, will bring superior communication effectiveness and sales.
+Activities Booking KOL/KOC, when done professionally, will bring superior communication and sales results.

-If you are an SME business looking for a Booking KOL/KOC safe, effective, and transparent solution, contact DPS.MEDIA right away.
-With real-world experience and professional processes, we are ready to accompany you to conquer the market, optimizing every marketing dollar spent.
+If you are an SME business looking for a solution Booking KOL/KOC safe, effective, and transparent, contact DPS.MEDIA right away.
+With real-world experience and professional processes, we are ready to partner with you to conquer the market, optimizing every marketing dollar.